-Study Hall Plus is a small group community of learners who have the opportunity to receive learning support from an Upper School Learning Specialist during a structured study hall period that meets four days out of each 10 day cycle.
+Study Hall Plus is a small group community of learners who have the opportunity to receive learning support from an Upper School Learning Specialist during a structured study hall period that meets two times per week.
 Students are placed into Study Hall Plus based on teacher recommendation regarding the need for additional support and/or as a result of learning needs documented through their Individualized Student Education Plans (ISEPs).
 Group meetings are devoted to the preview and/or review of course content, provision of strategic information about how to approach varied classes and assignments, and assistance with the development of self-advocacy.